Southwest Indiana AHEC

 News and Announcements

-SWI-AHEC is seeking applications for projects in Daviess, Dubois, Gibson, Knox, Perry, Pike, Posey, Spencer, Vanderburgh, and Warrick counties now through September 25.
+Each year, SWI-AHEC seeks applications for projects in Daviess, Dubois, Gibson, Knox, Perry, Pike, Posey, Spencer, Vanderburgh, and Warrick counties.

 “We are interested in projects across the health care workforce pipeline, from youth to current health care professionals.
 Our focus is on the diversity, distribution, and quality of the health care workforce throughout southwest Indiana,” said Jane Friona, SWI-AHEC executive director.
 “Historically, awards have ranged between $1,000 and $4,000.
 The number of mini-grants awarded will be dependent on the number of proposals we receive.”